- Introduction

 ruff check --unsafe-fixes --fix example.py # Apply the changes

-• F403 from sys import * used; unable to detect undefined names
+from sys import *used; unable to detect undefined names- Yes, star imports are bad, change to

-• Change to if True:
+True- Change to

-• E402 Module level import not at top of file
+- E402 Module level import not at top of file

-• Move import to the top
+- Move import to the top

-• E722 Do not use bare except
+- E722 Do not use bare

-Sometimes when you fix an issue, you will get another, in this case I got another F401 'sys' imported but unused error, which I also fixed.
+Sometimes. when you fix an issue, you will get another.
+In this case I got another F401 'sys' imported but unused error, which I also fixed.
 You always need to run the linter again until all the errors have been resolved.

-A mentioned, errors state what the problem is and give a rule number (e.g., F403) that you can look up on the Ruff Rules pages to get more information and suggestions on how to fix.
+As mentioned, errors state what the problem is and give a rule number (e.g., F403) that you can look up on the Ruff Rules pages to get more information and suggestions on how to fix.

 Now we have all checks passing: